Blood Typing Lab Test Simulation

 Rh+, because the Rh+ allele is dominant.

-Will the wife produce harmful anti-Rh antibodies to the blood of the current fetus?
+Will the wife produce anti-Rh antibodies that are harmful to the blood of the current fetus?

 Not likely because fetal Rh+ cells rarely cross the placenta during pregnancy.